 ‘No, he just collected money – he phoned his skippers when he’d be there, it was regular.
 It was the chick who started getting suspicious.’

-‘Plus she has the business now and that must be making people nervous.
-But if he was as naive as he seems, why would anyone kill him?’
+‘If he was as naive as he seems, why would anyone kill him?’

 ‘I’m not interested in that, all I know is, it wasn’t me.
 Sounds good coming from me – but that one I know nothing about.
 How long you gonna keep me here?’